Best and worst countries for press freedom: Media Freedom Healthcheck

 - Critical media freedom issues no deterrent to investment

-- Telegraph Sophia Yan on being tracked, intimidated and assaulted by Chinese State
+- Telegraph’s Sophia Yan on being tracked, intimidated and assaulted by Chinese state

 As the publication last month of a US intelligence report concluding that Saudi Crown Prince Mohammed bin Salman approved the 2018 murder of Jamal Khashoggi has highlighted, press freedom is under threat around the world – and not just in places, such as Saudi Arabia, known for having poor track records on democracy.